9.4 Raising awareness about global issues

-The federal government and the federal states fund or support many different campaigns and action days on global issues, for example by funding projects, as for example the 'My Climate Protection' campaign (Mein Klimaschutz) supported by the Federal Ministry for Environment, Nature Conservation and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz und nukleare Sicherheit, BMU).
+The federal government and the federal states fund or support many different campaigns and action days on global issues, for example by funding projects, as for example the 'My Climate Protection' campaign (Mein Klimaschutz) supported by the Federal Ministry for Economic Affairs and Climate Action (Bundesministerium für Wirtschaft und Klimaschutz, BMWK).
 It includes an energy-saving champion competition (Energiesparmeister) for schools, which has been running since 2009.
 The competition is for pupils, groups of pupils and school projects and recognises outstanding approaches to climate protection and energy efficiency.

-Every year on 20 November, Land of People (terre des hommes) carries out a 'Change your perspective – street child for one day' campaign (Sichtwechsel – Straßenkind für einen Tag).
+Every year on 20 November, terre des hommes carries out a 'Change your perspective – street child for one day' campaign (Sichtwechsel – Straßenkind für einen Tag).
 Children and young people learn about the rights of minors and the living conditions of street children.

 Germany takes part in the Europe-wide Global Education Week (GEW).
 The events and campaigns help to make global education topics more visible.
 In Germany, the GEW is coordinated by the Information Centre Educational Mandate North-South (Informationsstelle Bildungsauftrag Nord-Süd) at the World University Service (WUS).
-2020: 16 to 20 November.
-Motto: It’s our world.
-Let’s TAKE ACTION!.
-The work of the Information Centre Educational Mandate North-South is funded by the federal government and states via the Funding Programme for Development Education in Germany (Förderprogramm Entwicklungspolitische Bildung, FEB) .
+The work of the Information Centre Educational Mandate North-South is funded by the federal government and states via the Funding Programme for Development Education in Germany (Förderprogramm Entwicklungspolitische Bildung, FEB).

 Under the EURODESK project, IJAB - International Youth Service of the Federal Republic of Germany (IJAB – Fachstelle für Internationale Jugendarbeit der Bundesrepublik Deutschland e.V.) informs and advises young people and experts on youth and expert exchanges.